 4. Longer Lifespan

-While storage tank heaters typically last between 8-12 years, tankless units have lifespans of 20 years or longer.
+While storage tank heaters typically last between 8 and 12 years, tankless units have lifespans of 20 years or longer.
 Their average working life is nearly double that of tank heaters.

 With proper maintenance, some models function effectively for up to 30 years before needing replacement.
 The enhanced durability leads to higher long-term value.